 [Top]

-Now this concept sounds darn crazy right?
-Well while the rest of Europe seldom bathed or never bathed, the Finns cleaned themselves in Saunas once a week at the very least.
-The first thing people did when they moved was build a Sauna. - You could live in it
+While much of Europe seldom bathed or never bathed, the Finns cleaned themselves in saunas once a week at the very least.
+The first thing people did when they moved was build a sauna.

 - You could make food in the oven